tbrown122387/pf/CONTRIBUTING.md

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

-* Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of Rails will generally not be accepted.
+* Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of `pf` will generally not be accepted.

 #### **Do you intend to add a new feature or change an existing one?**